Indian Congress (Socialist)

-He became the youngest chief minister of Maharashtra by toppling the Vasantdada Patil-led Congress government in 1978.
+Pawar became the youngest chief minister of Maharashtra by toppling the Vasantdada Patil-led Congress government in 1978.
 He led a group of 40 MLAs to split from the parent party and formed the government with Janata Party's support.

 In 1980, after Indira Gandhi swept the Lok Sabha polls, Pawar's state government was dismissed.
-In the Maharashtra elections in 1980, his party lost.
+In the Maharashtra elections in 1980, his party could only win 47 seats, with Indian National Congress (Indira) winning 186.

 Again in 1985, Pawar's party the Indian National Congress (Socialist) won only 54 seats and he became the Leader of Opposition in Maharashtra.
 With the split and the decline of the Janata Party nationally, Pawar soon realised that he can't get back to power in Maharashtra on his own.
 Pawar merged his party back into the Congress in 1986.

-One section led by Sarat Chandra Sinha broke away from IC(S) in 1984 and formed a separate party known as Indian Congress (Socialist) - Sarat Chandra Sinha.
+One section led by Sarat Chandra Sinha broke away from IC(S) in 1984 and formed a separate party known as Indian Congress (Socialist) – Sarat Chandra Sinha.
 This faction merged with Sharad Pawar's Nationalist Congress Party in 1999.

 However, in Kerala, the residual faction of Indian Congress (Socialist), Congress (Secular) led by Kadannappalli Ramachandran still exists and is a part of the Left Democratic Front.
-In 2007, Democratic Indira Congress(Left) led by M. A. John merged with this party.
+In 2007, Democratic Indira Congress (Left) merged with this party.